archf/ansible-workstation/README.md

 Ansible workstation Role
 =====================

 Ansible role to install default packages on a machine used for daily developpement.
-These are chosen for a desktop environnement.
+These are chosen for a desktop environnement.\
+On debian machines, required ppas are also installed.

 Requirements
 ------------